Medo1110/Cake-MongoDB/README.md

 ---

 By following these steps, you should have CakePHP 2.1.0 installed and connected to MongoDB on your local Windows machine.
 Let me know if you encounter any issues or need further assistance!

+. problem

+**4.4.9**
+- Note: MongoDB version 4.4.9 has a critical issue, if you are running this version in production, please familiarize yourself with SERVER-77506, SERVER-82353, WT-10461 (if running on ARM64 or POWER system architectures), and WT-10551 (if relying on incremental backups on Ops Manager or Cloud Manager clusters) and consider upgrading to the latest version